-HHO kit is a system made of different devices and components, which connected properly together is producing HHO gas.
-This HHO system usually has components like dry or wet hho cell, hho reservoir for the electrolyte of the system, hho bubbler, pulse width modulator (PWM), wires, hoses, electrical connectors, hose clamps, inlet connector for the HHO gas.
+HHO kit has different devices and components.
+All together they are HHO Kit.
+This HHO system usually has components like dry or wet hho cell.
+HHO reservoir for the electrolyte of the system.
+HHO bubbler, pulse width modulator (PWM), wires, hoses, electrical connectors, hose clamps, inlet connector for the HHO gas.

 Dry HHO cell is the generator, which is producing HHO gas.
 The dry cell is actually not dry inside, of course, it consists of liquid inside.
 This liquid, the electrolyte actually comes from the reservoir above only by the gravity way.
-Just the configuration of the plates of the dry cell is made of such design that electric current it passes exactly through the plates and electrolyte and there is no way of going near the SS plates.
+The configuration and design that electric current it passes exactly through the plates are important.
+There is no way that electrolytes will be going near the SS plates.
 The Dry HHO cell looks like that:

 Wet HHO cell is practically smaller plates and working surface and they stay in a common bath of electrolyte.
 In this case, it does not need a reservoir, because the whole design is 2 in 1 electrolyzer and the reservoir.
 The electric current passes through the SS plates and through the electrolyte as well, practically most of the electrons pass near the plates because they looking for the easier way to get to the negative plate.
 That’s why the wet cell is not much efficient like the Dry HHO cell.
-The production of gas is lower than the Dry cell when is used the same amount of energy.
+Gas production is smaller than the Dry cell by using the same amount of energy.
 The wet cell is like the 1st generation of the electrolyzers.

 The wet cell looks like that: